IanMitchell/IanMitchel1/public/projects/BHS-Redesign.md

 During my senior year at [Bainbridge High School (BHS)](http://www.bisd303.org/site/Domain/8), it was announced that the administration would be looking at upgrading all the district websites.
 Due to IT costs, they were considering outsourcing the design and development to a third party company.
 My Digital Design teacher, Ms. Rose, asked me to create a mockup to show to the committee in the hopes that they might ask students to create a design to use.
-I was given less than 24 hours to create a proposal mockup to present as an alternative to the companies in-house design.
+I was given less than 24 hours to create a proposal mockup to present as an alternative to the company's in-house design.

 ### Design Decisions